Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/anigxity/Anxiety and Itching.md

 exercise
 acupuncture
 yoga

-Next steps
-If you experience chronic itching, you may benefit from talking with a healthcare professional.
-Seeing a dermatologist first can rule out skin-related causes.

 If you believe anxiety is causing your itching, consider trying some anxiety-reducing activities, such as meditation or yoga.